SolaceDev/solace-dev-codelabs/markdown/solace-masterclass/solace-masterclass.md

 2. Performed transactions on these active accounts
 3. Performed fraud detection checks on these transactions and flagged suspicious transactions

-The next step are performing a validation of those suspicious transactions and taking action on the linked accounts.
+The next steps are performing a validation of those suspicious transactions and taking action on the linked accounts.
 Let's start with implementing this feature flow across multiple applications in a modular fashion :

 #### 4.1 Account Management application